The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 By doing this we do a few things:

-1. Ensure we have enough soul every time we enter a double shroud window to execute Gluttony at the end.
+1. Ensure we have enough Soul every time we enter a double Shroud window to execute Gluttony at the end.
 2. Create an insurance policy, in the event we have to disconnect or the boss jumps at odd times.

 ![](https://lh3.googleusercontent.com/tguTDSg3oKva532jXl1Z0U-K2_SGskJ4scn-pdHPKJmW0MsIjql9XWOX9DbTXlcJAwPdGi2B0TXVvdMa02aKU-V5ha1XzprZPtKui-LMmdrccQGP5nEHzR47cxZaf59JAuiC1tOq)